 Our ability to grow through acquisitions depends, in part, on NRG's ability to identify and present us with acquisition opportunities.
 NRG established our company to hold and acquire a diversified suite of power generating assets in the United States.
-Although NRG has agreed to grant us a right of first offer with respect to certain power generation assets that NRG may elect to sell in the future, NRG is under no obligation to sell the ROFO Assets or the Additional ROFO Assets, upon the effectiveness of the Amended and Restated ROFO Agreement, or to accept any related offer from us.
+Although NRG has agreed to grant us a right of first offer with respect to certain power generation assets that NRG may elect to sell in the future, NRG is under no obligation to sell the ROFO Assets or to accept any related offer from us.
 Furthermore, NRG has no obligation to source acquisition opportunities specifically for us.
 In addition, NRG has not agreed to commit to us any minimum level of dedicated resources for the pursuit of renewable power-related acquisitions.
 There are a number of factors which could materially and adversely impact the extent to which suitable acquisition opportunities are made available from NRG, including: